What Happens When You Die?

 Allan Kardec, the nom de plume of Hippolyte Léon Denizard Rivail, a French educator and author who originated the philosophy he called “Spiritism,” wrote that he learned from mediums communicating with people in the next realm of life that the process of separation can be quick or can take some time.
 People who are materialistic and have no understanding of the survival of consciousness and have a fear of death inhibit their own separation so it takes longer.

+The question of “Where do you go when you die?” often arises, accompanied by a quest for reasons to believe in an afterlife.
 Monsignor Robert Hugh Benson, speaking from spirit through the medium Anthony Borgia, describes his own transition that gave him the impression that the transition is so seamless it seems this world and the next interpenetrate each other.
 He had no indication he had made the transition, except that, in a moment, the physical sensations of his illness left him and he experienced a feeling of peace.
+This is a summary:

 What Do You See When You Die Suddenly?

-In another example of the ease with which the transition takes place, Private Thomas Dowding, a 37-year-old British soldier killed on the battlefield in World War I gave this description of his transition on the battlefield through the mediumship of Wellesley Tudor Pole.
+In another example of the ease with which the transition takes place, Thomas Dowding, who was a 37-year-old British soldier killed in World War I described his transition as he was killed on the battlefield.
+When you die, where do you go is a question answered clearly as he recounts feeling himself outside his body shortly after being struck by a shell fragment.
+The medium was Wellesley Tudor Pole.
+This is a summary of what he wrote:

 What Does It Feel Like When You Die?